freedict/fd-kosh/README.md

 Usage
 -----
+## HTTP Access
 ### Initialization

 For downloading the complete freedict collection (more than 150 dictionaries, April 2020) and creating Kosh files for each dictionary execute:

-    bash update_freedict.sh /ABS_PATH_TO/fd-kosh_data
+    python3 update_freedict.py /ABS_PATH_TO/fd-kosh_data --init

-Where `/ABS_PATH_TO/fd-kosh_data` can be any directory where you want to download the data and save the Kosh files to.
+Where `/ABS_PATH_TO/fd-kosh_data` can be any directory where you want to download and decompress the data and save the Kosh files to.
 The directory will be created if not present.
 After this, every subdirectory should look like this:

 ```